 - You can claim UI if you are full-time or part-time as it doesn't matter what you have been working for UI.
-They look at the last 2 quarters and average those earnings together to get your maximum. - Employees must file every week.
-So, the Sunday (most file on Sunday) after they worked those hours, can be claimed in their UI reporting.
+They look at the last 2-3 quarters and average those earnings together to get your maximum. - Employees must file as required every or every other week.
+So, the Sunday (most file on Sunday) after they worked those hours, they must be claimed in their UI reporting.
 If they do not claim them, they are allowed a misstep or two and will be docked for those hours the next week.
 However, if they continue to miss claim submissions, they can get kicked off their benefits.
 It is very important that they claim any hours worked. - You can claim underemployment.
 For example, if you were working 40 hours and now you are working 20 or so, you can claim the difference; that is supplemental.
-It works the same as above, still based on the last 2 quarters of earnings and adjusted based on the hours worked.
-Supplemental and working some hours typically work out in the employee's favor.
-State to state percentages are different but the practice shouldn't be surprised if the employee only receives 2/3 what they were making if they have no recorded hours. - In terms of salaried employees salaried employees can be docked full days if no work has been completed.
-They also can apply for UI benefits.
-I believe if the salaried employee is on contract, you can suspend the contract as well, but I would verify this with your lawyer.
+It works the same as above, still based on the last 2-3 quarters of earnings and adjusted based on the hours worked.
+Supplemental and working some hours typically work out in the employee's favor when the state has a shared work program.
+State to state percentages are different but the practice shouldn't be surprised if the employee only receives up to 50% what they were making, with or without recorded hours. - In terms of salaried employees salaried employees can be docked full days if no work has been completed if this is considered a voluntary agreement.
+If they are logging some hours in practice, they likely would need to be paid for the whole day (salary divided by 260 is daily rate).
+They can apply for Supplemental UI. - They also can apply for UI benefits for total loss.
+If the salaried employee is on contract, you can suspend the contract as well, but I would verify this with your lawyer.